arya2/log-analyzer/README.md

 # Log Analyzer

-Counts the number of objects of each type that are in the log, and the total byte size of all messages for each type in a log of JSON objects
+Takes a path to a newline-delimited JSON log file and outputs the number of objects of each type that are in the log along with their cumulative byte size.

 ```
 USAGE: